2.Teaching Nouns: What do you have in your pockets?

 -The teacher gives examples of pairs found on the body.
 For example:

--The teacher explains how the pairs we have on our body lead to the equivalent pairs in the things we wear/ put on.
+-The teacher explains how the pairs on our bodies lead to the equivalent pairs in what we wear/ put on.
 For example:

 Describing ‘a few’